mario-s/cv-faces/README.md

 ---
+=== Known Issues ===
+Might work properly on windows only, depending on the version of OpenCV.
-It still requires Oracle's Java SDK since there are dependencies to JavaFX.
+It still requires Oracle's Java 8 SDK since there are dependencies to JavaFX.